Key takeaways

 Other diabetes medications are also available.
 For example, your healthcare provider may recommend medications like Glucophage (metformin), Januvia (sitagliptin), Invokana (canagliflozin), or Farxiga (dapagliflozin) to control blood sugar levels.

-Consult a healthcare provider for medical advice on the best treatment for your condition.
+Consult a healthcare provider for medical advice on the best treatment for your underlying condition.
 They can recommend diabetes drugs that may work better for you.

 Similarly, if these side effects continue to affect your daily life or get worse, a healthcare provider can help determine whether the symptoms are related to Ozempic or whether there’s another cause.
+If you experience severe or ongoing diarrhea, severe abdominal pain, vomiting, and fever, seek medical attention.
+These signs, along with sulfur burps, may indicate a more serious problem that requires immediate care.

 - Integrated traditional herbal medicine in the treatment of gastrointestinal disorder: the pattern of use and the knowledge of safety among the Eastern Region Saudi population, BMC Complementary Medicine and Therapies (2023)